vitalyruhl/Win-PS-Autobackuping/README.md

 ## Powershell Autobackuping Script for Windows.

-It uses Robocopy, or Powershell copy and can compress the Files with 7zip.
+It uses Robocopy as standard, or Powershell, to copy all the files and folders in the script folder to one or more targets.
+The files can be compressed with 7zip (no robocopy there and no exclusions).
 Tere are some Settings you can change in the Script.

 If you have BackupSettings.json in the same folder as the Script, it will use the settings from there.
-If you don't have a BackupSettings.json, it will use the default settings.
+If you don't have a BackupSettings.json, it will use the default settings from script.

 ## Function: